digitalcredentials/issuer-coordinator/README.md

 So again, an important point here is that you must store the credentialStatus.id for all credentials that you issue.
 A common approach might be to add another column to whatever local database you are using for your credential records, which would then later make it easier for you to find the id you need by searching the other fields like student name or student id.

 NOTE: you'll of course have to have [set up revocation](#enable-revocation) for this to work.
 If you've only done the QuickStart then you'll not be able to revoke.

+## Health Check

+Docker has a [HEALTHCHECK](https://docs.docker.com/reference/dockerfile/#healthcheck) option for monitoring the state (health) of a container.
+We've included an endpoint `GET /healthz` that checks the health of the signing service (by running a test signature).
+The endpoint can be directly specified in a CURL or WGET call on the HEALTHCHECK, but we also provide a [healthcheck.js](./healthcheck.js) function that can be similarly invoked by the HEALTHCHECK and which itself hits the `healthz` endpoint, and additionally provides options for both email and Slack notifications when the service is unhealthy.

+You can see how we've configured the HEALTHCHECK in our [example compose files](https://github.com/digitalcredentials/docs/blob/main/deployment-guide/DCCDeploymentGuide.md#docker-compose-examples).
+Our compose files also include an example of how to use [autoheal](https://github.com/willfarrell/docker-autoheal) together with HEALTHCHECK to restart an unhealthy container.

+If you want failing health notifications sent to a Slack channel, you'll have to set up a Slack [web hook](https://api.slack.com/messaging/webhooks).

+If you want failing health notifications sent to an email address, you'll need an SMTP server to which you can send emails, so something like sendgrid, mailchimp, mailgun, or even your own email account if it allows direct SMTP sends.
+Gmail can apparently be configured to so so.

 ## Learner Credential Wallet